EXXETA/SemanticMocking/README.md

 # Ok, tell me more!
-Writing your unit test you will most likely follow the arrange, act and assert pattern, short AAA.
+When writing unit tests you will most likely follow the arrange, act and assert pattern, short AAA.
-This means your test starts with arranging the state of your SUT and the expected behavior of its dependency.
+This means your test starts with arranging the state of your SUT and the expected behavior of its dependencies.
 After that you execute a method of your SUT that you want to test.
 At the end you assert the return value of this act method or verify an interaction that took place with one of its dependencies.

 The arrange part is the one that can become a little complex in some scenarios and the setup of the dependencies may fill the most lines of your test.
-It is best practice to inspect only one aspect in every unit test, but in those complex setup scenarios we tend to do multiple assertions trying to avoid copy and paste the arrange code to multiple tests.
+It is best practice to inspect only one aspect in every unit test, but in those complex setup scenarios we tend to do multiple assertions trying to avoid copy and paste the arrange code to multiple tests or to use private methods.

 SemanticMocking will help you to reduce the code that is needed for your arrangements and will provide you a growing reusable mocking api.